fps7806/Graph-CNN/README.md

 Checkpoints and Summaries that can be used with Tensorboard will be generated if the line `self.debug = True` is removed.

+There is an example on how to run experiments on ImageNet under `src/run_alexnet.py`.
+The training was not optimized so the final accuracy might not match the expected.

 ## NCI1 - Results

 | Model        | File | Accuracy           |